gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

   <figcaption>Reactive cell model UX</figcaption>
 </figure>

+> For a bit of fun, I made cells draggable with <a href="https://www.framer.com/motion" target="_blank">Framer Motion</a>.
+You can see this in the GIF above if you wait long enough &#128512;

 ## Wrapping up

 I hope someday the reactive notebook paradigm gains traction, if not as a default, at least as a setting that you can opt into.
 It does take some manual effort to define inputs and outputs, but with the right user interface to reduce friction, the benefits of automatic dependency propagation could outweigh the costs of specifying cell dependencies.